 If you are unsure of what you need for your UAE holiday or stopover, just speak to one of our Travel Money Experts in any of our 130+ stores in Australia.
-Or, if you've already sorted your budget - order online whenever you want and pick up your AED from your closest Travel Money Oz store.
+Or, if you've already sorted your budget - order online and pick up your AED from your closest Travel Money Oz store.

 AED د.إ - Dirham; فلس - Fils